mycral/GameStory/Lua5.4Learning.md

 loadfile ([filename [, mode [, env]]])
 Similar to load, but gets the chunk from file filename or from the standard input, if no file name is given.

+# 6.4 – String Manipulation

+string.dump (function [, strip])  代码的二进制输出函数，很重要
+Returns a string containing a binary representation (a binary chunk) of the given function, so that a later load on this string returns a copy of the function (but with new upvalues).
+If strip is a true value, the binary representation may not include all debug information about the function, to save space.

+Functions with upvalues have only their number of upvalues saved.
+When (re)loaded, those upvalues receive fresh instances.
+(See the load function for details about how these upvalues are initialized.
+You can use the debug library to serialize and reload the upvalues of a function in a way adequate to your needs.)